 Stanley Seal Cruises

-The 70-minute cruise on the motor cruiser, "Sylvia C", takes you just one kilometre offshore to Bull Rock.
-Australian Fur Seals use Bull Rock as their haul-out or "holiday" rock in seal terms.
+The 70-minute return cruise on the motor cruiser, "Sylvia C", takes you just one kilometre offshore to Bull Rock.
+Australian fur seals use Bull Rock as their haul-out or "holiday" rock in seal terms.
 They rest, lie in the sun, feed and enjoy themselves.
-The bull seals vary in size from 200 to 350 kilo, while the females are around 180 to 200 kilo.
+The bull seals vary in size from 200 to 350 kilograms, while the females are around 180 to 200 kilograms.
 You can see anywhere from 50 to 500 seals - bulls, females and juveniles.
 Bull Rock is also popular with the black-faced cormorant, oystercatchers and Pacific gulls, and sometimes bottle-nose dolphins.
 We do not feed wildlife.

 Please select a tour service below to find out more information:

 - Seal Viewing Tour

 This 70 minute seal watching tour departs Stanley wharf on the 12 metre cruiser, "Sylvia C", and includes spectacular views of the Nut and Tasmania's north west coastline before it reaches Bull Rock, just off Highfield Point.
 The Rock is the "holiday" home to hundreds of Australian Fur Seals, the fourth rarest seal in the world.
 Tours operate all year except during August and on Christmas Day.
 Tours are kept small with a minimum of two passengers and maximum of 23 plus two crew.
 Make sure you dress warmly and wear sensible shoes.
 Book ahead or dockside at Stanley Wharf Office - up to 15 minutes before the tour begins.